dhis2-metadata/TB_CS/docs/tb_cs-design.md

 The TB-CS tracker captures data that can be fed into standard, aggregate reporting (i.e. monthly, quarterly, yearly or as determined by the country).
 An aggregate TB system design in DHIS2 can be accessed at who.dhis2.org/documentation/#tb.

-The package includes groups of program indicators that are mapped to the corresponding data elements and category option combinations of the data sets in the aggregate TB HMIS package.
+The package includes program indicators that are grouped and mapped to the corresponding data elements and category option combinations of the data sets in the aggregate TB HMIS package.

 The current TB-CS tracker supports data transfer for the following data sets: